ujji7/eldians/FEATURES.md

 Where:
 * "auctionSale" is a boolean telling whether the auction sale is on (true) or off (false)
-  * if no "auctionSale" attribute exists in the file, or it is not in the boolean, it will be defaulted to false
+  * if no "auctionSale" attribute exists in the file, or it is not a boolean, it will be defaulted to false
 * "gamesOnSale" is the actual marketplace, consisting of usernames which correspond to a list of game unique ids
   * if "gamesOnSale" does not exist or does not follow the specified format, an empty marketplace will be created